na-na-hi/renget/archive/weirdbutfunjailbreaksandprompts.md

 Check the bottom for one new, interesting but not 'fun' prompt.

+>[OOC: {{user}} has lost their memory after a head trauma and starts asking questions: "Who are you?
+Where am I?"
+Be humorous, and creative.
+Detail the accident that caused the memory loss.]

+>(OOC: describe a silly dream that {{char}} has had about {{user}}.
+Be detailed, humorous, and creative with the scenario.)

 >(OOC: {{user}} uses their stand: Heaven's Door, to read your character's thoughts and memories like an open book.
 Describe what they see.
 Be creative, descriptive, and humorous.)

 >[Write out a summarization of the past events as if this was an ancient story as told in the Bible.
 Generate verses, with each verse having proper Bible citation, use old phrases as would be in the bible and use the basic structure of the Bible's wording and phrasing to create this summary.
 Make your response descriptive, creative, and humorous, with extra care in making creative bible citation.]